Orthoclydon praefectata

 Orthoclydon praefectata, the flax looper moth or flax window maker, is a moth of the family Geometridae.
 It is endemic to New Zealand.

 Description

 The wing span of this species is 38–45 mm.
 The male moth is a pale brown and the female a glossy white.

 Taxonomy

 O. praefectata was first described by Francis Walker under the name Acidalia praefectata.
 George Hudson discussed and illustrated this species in 1898 under the name Xanthorhoe praefectata.

 Distribution and habitat

 This moth is endemic to and is widely distributed throughout New Zealand.

 The habitat/food plant for this moth is the New Zealand native flax Phormium tenax.

 Life cycle

-Eggs

 Eggs are straw coloured and are laid on the underside of the flax leaf.